 The competition is always a highlight of our year and we are very disappointed that we cannot continue as planned.
 We look forward to engaging with you again in 2022.

 The 2020 3M Young Innovators Challenge, sponsored by science-based innovation company 3M and supported by Practical Action, aims to inspire the next generation of original thinkers.

-A new secondary Challenge, developed in conjunction with Practical Action, tasks students to devise a system for transporting fragile freight across a specified height and distance as quickly as possible, in a controlled manner.
+A secondary Challenge, developed in conjunction with Practical Action, tasks students to devise a system for transporting fragile freight across a specified height and distance as quickly as possible, in a controlled manner.
 This depicts a problem faced by communities in Nepal who need to efficiently transport delicate produce, grown on steep mountain terrain, to market.
 The Challenge supports STEM learning into forces, gravity, material properties and structures, while demonstrating how engineering can improve the lives of people in the developing world.

-An exciting new primary school Challenge to design a lightweight free-standing structure, supporting as much load as possible up to a maximum of 5kg.
+An exciting primary school Challenge to design a lightweight free-standing structure, supporting as much load as possible up to a maximum of 10kg.
 The structure may be themed on an existing world monument or pupils may construct a monument to honour a person or event relevant to their school's locality.
 The Challenge supports STEM learning into structures and forces, together with place knowledge aspects of the primary geography curriculum.